 - Use rust prevention oil

-Part 2: How To Choose The Right Hinge For Your Home?
+How To Choose the Right Hinge For Your Home?

-- Use a screwdriver to check that the adjustment screws on the hinges and the fastening screws at the end of the hinges are smoothly tightened.
+Use a screwdriver to check the screws.
+Check that the adjustment screws on the hinges and the fastening screws at the end of the hinges are smoothly tightened.
 Details reflect the strength of the manufacturer.

-- The hinge springs are smooth and neatly finished on the edges, and good quality hinges have a special nylon protection device.
+The hinge springs are smooth and neatly finished on the edges.
+Good quality hinges have a special nylon protection device.
 Many general hinges have no polished edges and have burrs.